-You received an error message containing the text Unhandled exception.
+You saw an error message in CAD containing the text Unhandled exception.

 You may have seen one of several iterations of the Unhandled exception error, such as: